one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 </dependency>
 ```

-> Note: If you're using intellij, After adding `devtools` dependency enable two properties
+> __Note__: If you're using intellij, After adding `devtools` dependency enable two properties
 > named `Build project automatically`
-> and `Allow auto-make to start even if developed application is currently running` as shown.
+> and `Allow auto-make to start even if developed application is currently running` by navigating to
+> Preferences of intellij as shown.

 ![intellij-build-setting](./src/main/resources/images/intellij-build-setting.png)

 ![intellij-setting](./src/main/resources/images/intellij-hot-relaod-setting.png)

+After applying these changes run the application.
+Now, While the application is up and running, Do
+some Changes to your code base and you would see in the console that the application is
+automatically restarted
+without hitting run button.

+### Step-2:

-Then, Add `Dockerfile` and `docker-compose.yml` to the working directory.
+Add `Dockerfile` and `docker-compose.yml` to the working directory.

 Project structure after adding `Dockerfile` and `docker-compose.yml`